sithara-sreedharan/Chocolate-Sales-Dashboard/README.md

 ⚡ Faster Decision-Making

 By consolidating multiple business metrics into a single interactive dashboard, stakeholders can move from data collection to decision-making more efficiently, improving responsiveness to changing business conditions.

+6. Screenshots / Demos
+Show what the dashboard looks like.
+Example: